-UHG revenues decreased from approximately \$111.0 million for the three months ended September 30, 2022 to \$87.7 million for the three months ended September 30, 2023.
-For the three months ended September 30, 2023, UHG generated net income of approximately \$150.8 million, which included \$149.7 million related to the change in fair value of derivative liabilities, gross profit of 19.8%, adjusted gross profit of 22.1%, and adjusted EBITDA margin of 10.0%, representing an increase of \$135.1 million, and a decrease of (6.3)%, (5.4)%, and (6.2)%, respectively, from the three months ended September 30, 2022.
+UHG revenues decreasedincreased from approximately \$111.0 million \$94.8 million for the three months ended September 30, 2022 March 31, 2023 to \$87.7 million \$100.8 million for the three months ended September 30, 2023 March 31, 2024.
+For the three months ended September 30, 2023 March 31, 2024, UHG generated net income of approximately \$150.8 million \$24.9 million, which included \$149.7 million \$26.4 million related to the change in fair value of derivative liabilities, gross profit of 19.8% 16.0%, adjusted gross profit of 22.1% 20.4%, and adjusted EBITDA margin of 10.0% 7.2%, representing an increase of \$135.1 million \$229.4 million, a decrease of 1.7%, an increase of 0.2%, and a decrease of (6.3)%, (5.4)%, and (6.2)% 1.8%, respectively, from the three months ended September 30, 2022.

 UHG revenues decreased from approximately \$362.0 million for the nine months ended September 30, 2022 to \$304.6 million for the nine months ended September 30, 2023.
-For the nine months ended September 30, 2023, UHG generated net income of approximately \$191.7 million, which included 185.0 million related to the change in fair value of derivative liabilities, gross profit of 19.1%, adjusted gross profit of 21.2%, and adjusted EBITDA margin of 10.0% representing an increase of \$133.1 million, and a decrease of (7.8)%, (6.5)%, and (8.0)%, respectively, from the nine months ended September 30, 2022.
+For the nine months ended September 30, 2023, UHG generated net income of approximately \$191.7 million, which included 185.0 million related to the change in fair value of derivative liabilities, gross profit of 19.1%, adjusted gross profit of 21.2%, and adjusted EBITDA margin of 10.0% representing an increase of \$133.1 million, and a decrease of (7.8)%, (6.5)%, and (8.0)%, respectively, from the nine months ended September 30, 2022 March 31, 2023.

-Adjusted gross profit, EBITDA, adjusted EBITDA, and EBITDA Margin are not financial measures under GAAP.
+Adjusted gross profit, EBITDA, adjusted EBITDA, and EBITDA Margin margin are not financial measures under GAAP, generally accepted accounting principles in the United States of America ("GAAP").
 See "UHG's Management's Discussion and Analysis of Financial Condition and Results of Operation - Non-GAAP Financial Measures" for an explanation of how UHG computes these non-GAAP financial measures and for reconciliations to the most directly comparable GAAP financial measure.

-Over the last year the homebuilding industry has faced headwinds due to macro-economic factors, such as rising inflation and the Federal Reserve's response of raising interest rates beginning in March 2022 and continuing through July 2023.
+Over the last year In recent years the homebuilding industry has faced headwinds due to macro-economic factors, such as rising inflation and the Federal Reserve's response of raising interest rates beginning in March 2022 and continuing through July 2023.
 As a result, new home demand has been negatively impacted by affordability concerns from higher mortgage rates.
-In response to softer demand for new homes, UHG introduced additional sales incentives starting in the second half of 2022 and continuing through 2023, mostly in the form of buyer financing incentives such as mortgage rate buy downs, mortgage forward commitments, or cash incentives applied against closing costs.
+In response to softer demand for new homes, UHG introduced additional sales incentives, starting in the second half of 2022 and continuing through 2023, mostly in the form of buyer financing incentives such as mortgage rate buy downs, mortgage forward commitments, or cash incentives applied against closing costs.

 Although UHG continues to deal with pricing fluctuations related to building materials, labor and lot costs, UHG has experienced a significant decline in lumber prices from the peak prices in 2022.
-UHG does have remaining inventory with various levels of framing costs, which will be reflected in the margins for these homes.
+UHG does have remaining inventory with various levels Table of framing costs, which will be reflected in the margins for these homes.
 There has also been overall improvement in the supply chain, which, coupled with UHG's standardization of certain features of its homes, has improved construction cycle times.
+Contents closing costs.
 While UHG cannot predict the extent to which the aforementioned factors will impact its performance, it believes that its land-light business model positions them well to effectively navigate market volatility.